Council Patch Programs

 Council Patch Programs allow girls to explore a wide range of topics and have unique learning experiences that might not be available through the traditional badge work.
 Council Patches can be completed as a Troop or as an Individual Girl Scout.
 Simply download the activity booklet and evaluation form for the patch you wish to work on.
 When finished, bring the completed evaluation form to the GSNC Shop to purchase the patch.

-100th Anniversary of the Gold Award Patch Program - Flight to Leadership
+100th Anniversary of Girl Scouting in Nassau County Patch Program - Flight to Leadership

 Juliette Low pinned her first girl achieving the Highest Award in